minstack/VScripts/README.md

 - Results will be outputted in JSON format
 - Successful payloads and Errored payloads (in the same directory)
   - This is just in case there are any issue
-  - No issues have surface so far
+  - No issues have surfaced so far

 ### Usage
 1. A CSV file with an `id` column with all the consignment_ids (**not** consignment products)